abhimanyu081/markdown-docs/gcs_sprint14.md

 	1. Give a warning when a user tries to generate picklist if there are some picking tasks already in-progress/pending.
 	2. Let him generate picklist, but do not allow him to assign the task to a user, a supervisor can assign the task to itself and decide what to be done.
 	3. show number of pending tasks in warning message.
-6. GRN
+6. GRN Notifications and API.
-	1. Notifications
-	2. API
 7. Batch number and MRP based allocation testing.
 8. WMS - UI- take MRP and other related information in the invoice.
 9. create an API for an inventory query.